christroutner/gatsby-ipfs-personal-blog/markdown/blog/19-05-09-bitbox-js.md

 The result is that I use TypeScript because I *have to*.
 I use it because someone is *paying me* to use it.
 When creating my own apps, I avoid it for the same reasons I avoid Babel.
-The downsides of using compiled languages is often not directly experienced, but only experienced later in the form of poor developer experience, complexity, and issues with reliability and scaling.
+The downsides of using compiled languages is often not directly experienced, but only experienced inderectly, in the form of poorer developer experience, complexity, and issues with reliability and scaling.
 These are hard-won lessons of experience that are difficult to communicate to developers busy chasing the new, hottest technology.